hyronx/anima-docs/website/docs/api/io.anima.owl/-owl-main-verticle/process-config.md

 Override this method to customize the configuration you need.
 Another option is to simply return [fullConfig](../../io.anima/-anima-verticle/process-config.md#io.anima.AnimaVerticle$processConfig(io.vertx.core.json.JsonObject)/fullConfig) which gives you access to the full config in [start](../../io.anima/-anima-verticle/start.md).
 This isn't meant to be used as some security feature as it isn't secure in anyway.
-Any module gets full access to the configuration so *DON'T* store any sensitive data in there.
+Any module gets full access to the configuration so *DON'T* store any sensitive transform in there.

 ### Parameters